Tomahawk (band)

-Tomahawk is an American rock supergroup.
+Tomahawk is an American rock supergroup from Nashville, Tennessee.
 They formed in 1999 when singer/keyboardist Mike Patton (Faith No More, Mr. Bungle) met guitar player Duane Denison (The Jesus Lizard) and the pair started swapping tapes with the intention of collaborating.
 Denison then recruited drummer John Stanier (Helmet), while Patton invited bass player Kevin Rutmanis (Melvins/ex-Cows).
 The group recorded three albums and toured extensively from 2000–2007 then went on extended hiatus, and reformed in 2013 with Trevor Dunn replacing Rutmanis.

 History

 Early days (1999–2000)

-When Faith No More broke up in 1998 Mike Patton created the record label Ipecac Recordings, returned to work with his other band Mr. Bungle, and formed the experimental metal supergroup Fantômas with Buzz Osborne of the Melvins and Dave Lombardo of Slayer.
+When Faith No More broke up in 1998 Mike Patton created the record label Ipecac Recordings, returned to work with his other band Mr. Bungle, and formed the metal supergroup Fantômas with Buzz Osborne of the Melvins and Dave Lombardo of Slayer.
 Patton met Duane Denison in 1999 at a Mr. Bungle concert in Nashville and the two began exchanging music and jamming.

 Tomahawk (2001–2002)

-During May and June 2001 the band recorded their eponymous debut album in Nashville.
+During May and June 2001, the band recorded their debut album in Nashville.
 The album was released on October 30, 2001, it was produced by Joe Funderburk.
-After the release of Tomahawk the band began touring extensively, playing in many countries around the world, including the United States, Australia, Europe and Japan.
+After the release of Tomahawk, the band began touring extensively, playing in many countries around the world, including the United States, Australia, Europe and Japan.
 They generally headlined shows but were the supporting act for bands such as Tool.
 When opening for Tool on their 2002 summer tour of North America, the band was frequently booed for insulting the crowds.
 Tomahawk also played at various festivals, including the 2002 Big Day Out festival in Australia.